 BUBBLES Magic Water™ will not bubble or draw air from objects placed in it in most cases when poured right after having mixed it, when it is very thin.
 Allow the Magic Water™ to sit for 5 or 10 minutes.
 The majority of bubbles from the mixing will rise to the top and pop.
 The remainder can then be eliminated by breathing or gently blowing over the surface of your project.
 The carbon dioxide in your breath removes them.
 If you have a tough one pop it with a toothpick.
 For deep pours, pour no more than 1/2” at a time, debubble with your breath, let cure, then continue with another pour.
 Propane torches are not recommended or necessary for debubbling as you may incinerate your scenery and bridges as I have seen many times with other epoxies.

 USE ON FOAM Magic Water™ will not melt foam or plastic and is compatible with the pink and blue types of housing insulation commonly used on layouts.
-These are a closed cell foam.
-Open cell foams, the white ones, will absorb the Magic Water™ and should be sealed before pouring.
+Do not use on any white foam!
+It will eat them.
+In any case its advisable to seal the foam before pouring.